zhabailey3/PythonProjects/README.md

 - 👋 Hi, I’m Zhardae
 - 👀 I’m interested in securing a developer role/full-time.
-- 🌱 I’m currently PCAP-31-03 certiified (Python), and I also have experience with SQL and managing databases (1,000,000+ records of rows).
+- 🌱 I’m currently PCAP-31-03 certified (Python), and I also have 3+ years of experience with SQL and managing databases (1,000,000+ records of rows).
 - 💞️ I’m looking to collaborate on Python projects.